Audi A6 saloon - Interior & comfort

 Black Edition cars add a few black styling elements, 20-inch wheels, privacy glass and a flat-bottomed leather steering wheel.
 Even bigger 21-inch alloys are fitted to the Vorsprung, along with all-wheel steering, adaptive air suspension, sports seats and luxury features including a panoramic sunroof and a Bang & Olufsen stereo.
 Audi's Technology Pack and City Assist Pack are also fitted to the Vorsprung model as standard.

 The standard equipment list is impressive, but the options list is downright intimidating.
-While UK entry-level cars may have more standard kit than those offered in other markets, Audi lists the 12.3-inch 'Virtual Cockpit' dashboard as an option.
-The same is true of the 10.1-inch infotainment screen that comes as part of the MMI Navigation Plus system – an 8.8-inch screen is standard.
-These can be grouped together by getting the Technology Pack, that also includes wireless charging and costs around £1,500.
+While UK entry-level cars may have more standard kit than those offered in other markets, Audi doesn’t include the 12.3-inch 'Virtual Cockpit' dashboard as an option any more.

 The possibilities of the technology are more impressive when you consider that Audis to which it's fitted can communicate with one another, sharing information about traffic hazards and the like as part of a 'swarm intelligence' capability.
 A parking space alert capability will be offered in due course.